rocketmay/hedera-improvement-proposal/HIP/hip-10.md

                 }
                 “metadata”: {
                     “type”: “string”,
-                    “description”: “A URI pointing to the metadata json file for this file” }
+                    “description”: “metadata for the file, following this standard” }
         },
         "format": {